A bringer of light and a girl called hope

 We met with our social worker the very next day and after an excruciating 24 hour wait, we were introduced to our Asha (on Tuesday).
 We visited for three days and took her home on the Friday.
 That week I woke up at 2am every morning thinking, and wondering, and trying to prepare for her arrival (before we met her we had no idea how old or what size she would be—5 months old and small—so we had nothing prepared).
 Ironically, it was the last time that I would lose sleep over her—she moved into Luke’s room on the day she came home and has slept like an angel ever since.

 The adoption process goes on long after you take your child home but honestly, I didn’t care, because from the moment we met her, she was ours.
-Neil fell in love immediately—he picked her up and she snuggled into his neck (she still gives the best cuddles) and he knew that he would take a bullet for her.
+I need not have worried about Neil, he fell in love with her immediately—he picked her up and she snuggled into his neck (she still gives the best cuddles).
+I watched as he melted into a soggy heap on the floor and I knew from that moment that he would take a bullet for her.
 But for me it took a tiny bit longer because I was trying to guard my heart.
 But, not that much longer—I had reckoned without my Asha.
 The day after we met her I walked into the nursery at the Place of Safety where she was living.
 She was lying in a baby dinghy on the floor and she spotted me immediately.
 She looked up at me and lifted up her arms to me and I was lost.
 I’ve seen her melt many other hearts since then, including the heart of the sister who was uncertain about her joining the family.
 She too is besotted now and thinking about adopting herself one day.

 Making sense of our story